 - Shady Cove School

-Finally, we thank our faithful and dedicated leaders and volunteers, who work day in and day out, through every season and all kinds of weather, to keep this ministry alive in our community.
-Each month, generous individuals donate food and financial gifts to St. Martin’s.
-It means so much to us to be able to serve our neighbors in Shady Cove and the Upper Rogue!
+Finally, we thank our faithful and dedicated leaders and volunteers who work day in and day out, through every season and all kinds of weather, to keep this ministry thriving in times of great need.
+Generous individuals have donated food and financial gifts to St. Martin’s Food Pantry.
+We are so grateful!

 No paperwork required – first come, first served

 Shady Cove, Oregon

 For more information call 541-878-2166 (message)

 Leave your name and number.
 We will return your call.

 Non-perishable food donations gratefully accepted (in-date canned goods and packaged household items.)
 We are also grateful for any financial donations.
 They may be mailed to St. Martin’s at P.O.
 Box 786, Shady Cove, OR 97539.